Glycine Health Benefits

 Glycine is used to manage many inflammatory intestinal issues such as ulcerative colitis, Crohn’s disease and inflammatory bowel disease (21).

-Experts think that glycine offers protective effects on intestinal cells in those with these issues.
+Experts think that it's a compound that offers protective effects on intestinal cells in those with these issues.

 Glycine Boost Antioxidants To Protect Your Lungs